graviton-browser/graviton-browser/TESTS.md

 - [ ] Run `graviton --version` and ensure the version number is correct.
 - [ ] Run `graviton com.github.ricksbrown:cowsay --cowthink moo!` and ensure it downloads and runs correctly.
 - [ ] Run it again and ensure there's no download or other UI text this time, just the cow.
+- [ ] Go offline (disable wifi) and run `graviton --clear-cache com.github.ricksbrown:cowsay "cannot work"`.
+Check the error message you get is sensible and helpful.
 - [ ] Run `graviton --clear-cache com.github.ricksbrown:cowsay "Downloaded again!"` and ensure it re-downloads and runs like before.
 - [ ] Run `graviton -r com.github.ricksbrown:cowsay moo` and ensure it checks for an update again.
 - [ ] Edit the history file to set the time of the last update to more than 24 hours ago.
 Then run